novakov-alexey/novakov-alexey.github.io/content/k8s-operator/index.md

 As you might noticed, main class has word `Operator` in it.
 Event handlers are called controllers.
 Basically, our entire application will be called operator.
 However, this operator app has internal logic wrapped into `Controller` class.
-We will have two controllers, each handles own custom resource such as `KrbServer` and `Principals`.
+In our case, we will have two controllers, each handles own custom resource such as `KrbServer` and `Principals`.

 ### Submit Status

-Post handler function is to add status value and submit it back to API-Server:
+Below `submitStatus` function is to add status value and submit it back to API-Server:

 ```scala